 The notes of the seminars and practical of laboratory will keep for the second evaluation.
-Under special circumstances, could require the preparation of "entregables" to improve the qualification obtained during the first evaluation.
+Under special circumstances, students may be required to make a special work to improve the grades obtained.

 The minimum note of the "official" (long) exam will be of 3.8 (in scale 0-10, 1.52 in scale 0-4) and of 3.0 (scale 0-10) in the short ones, so that the final grade will be an average (with the corresponding percentage) of the punctuations of all sections.
-To pass the topic, the global half punctuation has to be, of course, the same or higher than 5.0.
-There is not minimum punctuations in other sections, but presentation and discussion of exercises during the seminars will be important.
+To pass the topic, the global grade has to be, of course, equal to or higher than 5.0.
+There is not minimum punctuations in other sections, but presentation and discussion of exercises during the seminars is highly relevant and will be considered important.

 Sources of information

+Basic Bibliography

+Complementary Bibliography

 I.N.
 LEVINE, Physical Chemistry , 6a,

 P.W.
-ATKINS y J. DE PAULA, Physical Chemistry , 10a,
+ATKINS y J. DE PAULA, Physical Chemistry , 10 ^a ,

 T. ENGEL y P.J.
-REID, Physical Chemistry , 3a,
+REID, Physical Chemistry , 3 ^a ,

-K. J. LAIDLER, Chemical Kinetics , 3a,
+K. J. LAIDLER, Chemical Kinetics , 3 ^a ,

-A. HORTA, Macromoléculas (2 vols) , 2a,
+A. HORTA, Macromoléculas (2 vols), 2a,

 S. SENENT, Química Física II , 3a,

 J. Bertrán y J. Núñez (coords.), Química Física (2 vols) , 1a,

-Subjects that are recommended to be taken simu ıltaneously
+Subjects that are recommended to be taken simultaneously

 Analytical chemistry 3/V11G200V01601

+Subjects that it is recommended to have taken before

-Inorganic chemistry II/V11G200V01604
+Physical chemistry I/V11G200V01303

-Physical chemistry I/V11G200V01303 Physical chemistry II/V11G200V01403
+Physical chemistry II/V11G200V01403

 IDENTIFYING G DATA

-Inorganic ch nemistry II
+Inorganic chemistry II

 Subject Inorganic

 chemistry II

 Code V11G200V01604

-Study ()Grao en
+Study ()Grao en ,

 programme Química

 Descriptors ECTS Credits Choose Year Quadmester

 6 Mandatory 3rd 2nd

 Teaching Spanish

 language Galician

 Department

 Coordinator Vázquez López, Ezequiel Manuel

 Lecturers Carballo Rial, Rosa

 Vázquez López, Ezequiel Manuel

 E-mail ezequiel@uvigo.es

 Web http://faitic.uvigo.es

-General description This matter presents the most relevant aspects of the important class of derivatives known as coordination e Transition Met als as well as an
+General description This matter presents the most relevant aspects of the important class of derivatives known as coordination of e Transition Meta als as well as an